-1. It’s going to be easier to find stuff.
+1. It’s easier to find stuff at Lidl.

 Grocery shopping in the United States is an experience unlike any other.
-A typical store offers as many as a dozen aisles holding bountiful products, so if you’re just looking for a jar of peanut butter, you’ll most likely be presented with 20 different brands, flavors, sizes and products.
+A typical store offers dozens of aisles holding bountiful products, so if you’re just looking for a jar of peanut butter, you’ll be presented with 20 different brands, flavors, sizes and products.
 (If ever you need help narrowing that down, we have you covered.)
-With such an overload of choices, it can be a little difficult to find what you’re looking for, and that’s exactly why Lidl thinks it is going to be successful in the U.S. market.
-Lidl prides itself in narrowing down your choices for each item so that you have only two peanut butters to choose from: the leading brand and an inexpensive private-label replacement.
+With such an overload of choices, it can be difficult to find what you’re looking for, and that’s why Lidl thinks it should be successful in the U.S. Lidl prides itself in narrowing down your choices for each item so that you have only two peanut butters to choose from: the leading brand and an inexpensive private-label replacement.

 With much less bulk, Lidl offers a different set-up than your typical American grocery store.
 In Europe, most people stop at the store almost every day to pick up ingredients for that night’s dinner, whereas there is a larger trend in the U.S. for customers to shop in bulk and buy the entire week’s groceries in one trip.
 (Hello, meal planning!)
 To account for these changes, the American versions of Lidl stores are going to be bigger than most of their largest stores overseas, but they’re still going to have only six aisles at the most.
-That means the end to hours of waltzing up and down aisles searching for the ketchup.
+No more hours of waltzing up and down aisles searching for the ketchup!
 You can thank German innovation for that.

-Just like Aldi, Lidl has built their brand on offering products at the intersection of high-quality and low-cost.
+Like Aldi, Lidl has built their brand on offering products at the intersection of high-quality and low-cost.
 Business Insider has deemed Lidl’s brand as a cross between Trader Joe’s and Walmart.
 It’s basically the best of both worlds.
 Lidl offers an array of items without synthetic colors, trans fats or added MSG that won’t break the budget.
 Celebrity chefs stock the shelves with award-winning cheeses, certifiably sustained seafood and high-quality floral arrangements.
-Plus, for any vino fans out there, Lidl is famous for its stock of exclusive wines offered at 50% less than conventional grocery stores.
-(Pair those with these date-night dinners and you have yourself a thrifty night in!)

 3. It’s not just food.

-If you’re still not persuaded to check out Lidl, just know that it is the type of store to give out tiny bites of banana bread in its bakery section.
+If you’re still not persuaded to check out Lidl, know that it’s the type of store to give out a taste of banana bread in its bakery section.
 Forget all the other perks about shopping at Lidl.
 We’re sold!

 Looking for more thrifty shopping tips?
-Check out our 10 Secrets to Grocery Shopping Like a Boss.
+Check out our 10 Secret Grocery Shopping Tips You Need to Know.